 I’ve learnt that healthy confrontation is a good thing.
 Healthy confrontation is powerful.
 And if I really value the relationship, I wouldn’t mind telling someone when I feel bad about something.
 Because, chances are, walking around wearing my “Miss Nice Girl” hat all the time, will eventually cost me a relationship or an opportunity or mental and emotional health (Que: Drake – In my feelings).

 I mean, you can be as nice as you want, Martha, but at the end of the day, it will catch up with you and you will have to ,eventually, deal with it.

 And how do we deal with it?
 Well, we deal with it by confronting the issue, talking it out, forgiving and moving on.
 My point is that you can kinda do all of that way back in the beginning already, instead of waiting for the poop to build up.
 (I say poop a lot in this post, don’t I lol)

-So that’s my (kinda) resolution for 2019.
+So that’s my (kinda) resolution for the next season.
 No more nice-nice.
 And a lot more transparency and honesty.
 Anyone care to join me?